 ProRail, builder of Dutch railway infrastructure including the stations with all facilities, so also bike parking, has equipped bicycle parking racks with a detection mechanism.
 The moment a bike is parked the switch detecting that sends a wireless signal to a local receiver that sends it to a central computer using the internet.
 That computer registers date and time of parking and sends it back to the operator in the bike parking facility.
 The operator can monitor where bikes are parked and for how long.
 If a bike was parked more than 14 days earlier the operator gets a message to remove that bicycle.
 Owners can get them back from the council after paying a fine.Added bonus: on screens at the entrance the number of free spaces for certain sections in the parking facility can now be shown.
 So parking your bike will not be the usual long search for that final open space.The system costs ProRail about 100 euros (146 US$) per parking space.
 But it hopes this will be reduced once the system is installed in more places.Dealing with the high number of parked bicycles is a big challenge all over the Netherlands.
 But it is of course a better challenge to have than having to deal with parked cars.
 The blog has more posts about bicycle parking.

-This post, written by me, was first published on the blog ‘A view from the cycle path’ on Thursday 28th April 2011.
+This post, written by me, was first published on another platform.

 The original 3 comments: